IDMiller2020/student-workbook/src/reflections/wk3/day2.md

 *Within a Class you would the # prefix to create a private variable.
 You would use this if you didn't want the variable to be accessible from outside the Class.* <br>

 ## Fireside - Helpful Tools Tuesday
-More in depth tools for UXUI; sweet alert, bootstrap modals, collapseables in a fun app.
+More in depth tools for UXUI; sweet alert, bootstrap modals, collapseables in a fun app. <br>
+*In todays Fireside we created an encapsulated version of the Moon Miner game.
+This was a very beneficial demonstration since I am still struggling with the MVC file structure and figuring out how to write programs using this structure.*